-- Current assets are assets of several kind that could—in principle—transform into cash soon.
-Cash is a Current asset, of course, but also assets such as Inventories, Accounts Receivable, Short Term Investments, Marketable Securities, and Prepaid Expenses.
+- Current assets are assets of several kinds that could—in principle—transform into cash soon.
+Cash is a Current asset, of course, but also assets such as Inventories, Accounts Receivable, Short-Term Investments, Marketable Securities, and Prepaid Expenses.

 - Current Liabilities are debts the firm must pay in the near term, usually within a year or less.

 Some firms do not regard all Current Assets as being especially liquid.
-Firms with this view also watch carefully the growth rates in the firm's access to cash and its ability to generate positive net cash flow.
+Firms with this view also observe the growth rates in the firm's access to cash and its ability to generate positive net cash flow.

 Dividing the firm's annual sales revenues by the average size of the employee population provides a simple but informative measure of the firm's ability to generate revenues from its workforce.
 Dividing the firm's Net Profits by the same headcount figure also gives a rough but useful measure of the firm's ability to use employees productively.